Almonds and Olivez

 Cabbage and Polyphenols

 Polyphenols are organic compounds that are found abundantly in plants (Cory et. al. 2018).
-Polyphenols are major nutrients in cabbage and one that are said to contribute to its many purported health benefits.
-In fact, scientists have been studying its impact on one’s health for more than twenty (20) years (Stefan et al.,2020).
+Polyphenols are major nutrients in cabbage and one that is said to contribute to its many purported health benefits.
+Scientists have been studying its impact on one’s health for more than twenty (20) years (Stefan et al.,2020).
 Polyphenols have an antioxidant effect on the body which helps it to fight or prevent diseases that are mostly linked to oxidative stress.

 For example, cancer, cardiovascular issues and neurodegenerative diseases like Alzheimer’s and dementia (Samec et al., 2017) as well as type 2 diabetes (Cory et al. 2018).
 Phenolic compounds may also help in the prevention of inflammation in the body (systemic or localized).
 As such, it can help the body to restore its redox balance (homeostasis) and thus reduce oxidative stress.